 Apart from these, there are the best open-source data profiling tools available in the market.

-- While the goals of Data Profiling are simple, the actual work required is quite complicated, with various processes occurring from data acquisition to data warehousing.
+- Complicated Process: While the goals of data profiling are simple, the work is quite complicated, with various processes occurring from data acquisition to data warehousing.

-- One of the obstacles that businesses have when attempting to create and operate a successful data profiling program is complexity.
+- Creating a Profiling Program: One of the obstacles that businesses have when attempting to develop and operate a successful data profiling program is complexity.

-- Another problem is the sheer volume of data generated by a typical firm, as well as the variety of data sources, which range from cloud-based systems to endpoint devices deployed as part of an internet-of-things ecosystem.
+- Large Data Volume: Another problem is the sheer volume of data generated by a typical firm and the variety of data sources, ranging from cloud-based systems to endpoint devices deployed as part of an internet-of-things ecosystem.

-- These data preparation issues are magnified in organizations that have not yet adopted current data profiling tools and still rely on manual processes for the majority of their data preparation.
+- Lack of Proper Tools: These data preparation issues are magnified in organizations that have not yet adopted current profiling tools and still rely on manual processes for most of their data preparation.

-- Similarly, organizations that lack necessary resources, such as Trained Data Experts, Tools, and Financing, will find it more difficult to overcome these obstacles.
+- Lack of Trained Employees: Similarly, organizations that lack necessary resources, such as Trained Data Experts, Tools, and Financing, will find it more challenging to overcome these obstacles.

-These same factors, however, make Data Profiling more important than ever to guarantee that the company has the high-quality data it requires to Power Intelligent Systems, Customer Personalization, Productivity-Boosting Automation Projects, and other initiatives.
+These same factors, however, make it more critical than ever to guarantee that the company has the high-quality data it requires to Power Intelligent Systems, Customer Personalization, Productivity-Boosting Automation Projects, and other initiatives.

-Data Profiling is a time-consuming process carried out by Data Engineers prior to and during the admission of data into a data warehouse.
+Data Profiling is a time-consuming process carried out by data engineers before and during the admission of data into a data warehouse.
 Before entering the pipeline, data is thoroughly evaluated and processed (with some automation).

-More companies are migrating their data infrastructure to the cloud these days, and they’re realizing that data ingestion can be done with the touch of a button.
+More companies are migrating their data infrastructure to the cloud, realizing that data ingestion can be done with a button.
 Hundreds of data sources are pre-integrated into cloud data warehouses, data management tools, and ETL services.
 You can now use an automated Data Pipeline like Hevo.
-Hevo helps you directly transfer data from a source of your choice to a Data Warehouse, Business Intelligence tool, or desired destination in a fully automated and secure manner without having to write the code.
+Hevo helps you directly transfer data from a source of your choice to a data warehouse, or desired destination in a fully automated and secure manner without having to write the code.

-With massive volumes of data traveling through the big data pipeline and the ubiquity of unstructured data, Data Profiling is more important than ever.
-You’ll need an automated data warehouse in a cloud-based data pipeline architecture like Hevo that can handle data profiling and preparation on its own.
-Instead of employing a data profiling tool to analyze and treat the data, simply pour it into the automated data warehouse, where it will be cleaned, optimized, and prepared for analysis.
+With massive volumes of data traveling through the big data pipeline and the ubiquity of unstructured data, it is more critical than ever.
+You’ll need an automated data warehouse in a cloud-based data pipeline architecture.
+Instead of employing a profiling tool to analyze and treat your data, pour it into the automated data warehouse, where it will be cleaned, optimized, and prepared for analysis.

 Conclusion